My name is Anna and I was born on Monday 7th of August, 1995. I want to dedicate this page to tell you who I am and how this website came to be.

 As I grow up, one thing I learned in retrospect is that NOTHING ever goes to plan.
 And I shouldn’t be worrying about everything in the future that I don’t have that much control over anyway.

 For 2017, I decided I am going to be happy.
-I want to make something of my own, something significant and of quality.
-No matter if it’s travel, friendship, romance, work and school.
+I want to make something of my own, something significant and genuine that I can be proud of.
+No matter if it’s travelling, meeting new people and appreciating all the friendships I have, romance and dating, work and school.
 Happiness, in a way that nothing has to be perfect or planned.
 But I have to appreciate everything and everyone and most of all, being alive and getting to do what I want.